madeleinevarda/CoreTech_analysis/README.md

 * Segment loyalty program members based on their purchasing behavior.
 Develop targeted marketing campaigns for each segment to maximize potential.

 ## Refund Rates
-*  Gaming monitors and laptops consistently account for the majority of refunds.
-This highlights potential areas for improvement, such as product quality checks or enhanced customer support for these items.
-Understanding why these specific categories dominate refunds could offer actionable insights to reduce return rates and improve customer satisfaction.
+* Implement product quality checks or enhanced customer support for most frequently refunded products.
+Understanding why gaming monitors and laptops dominate refunds could offer actionable insights to reduce return rates and improve customer satisfaction.
 *  Investigate 2021 trends to further analyze why refunds decreased despite increased sales.
 Identify specific changes that impacted this period, which could help maintain a low refund rate.
 *  Confirm whether a no-refund policy was implemented or if no data was collected in 2022.